1992 Torneo Descentralizado

 The 1992 season of the Torneo Descentralizado was the 77th season of the top category of Peruvian football (soccer).
 It was played by 16 teams.

-The national champions were Universitario.
+On November 8, 1992, Universitario secured its twentieth Peruvian Primera División title after defeating San Agustín 4–1.
+The triumph remains notable as it marked the only occasion on which the club celebrated a championship with a lap of honor at the historic Lolo Fernández Stadium.